 During our studies we have also observed that the genetically introduced myc-tag, consisting of only 10 amino acids with one being a glutamine, was efficiently recognized by the MTG.
 Upon sequence analysis we could determine that the reaction was indeed catalyzed by the glutamine within the myc-tag (Dennler et al. 2015).
 Since the myc-tag is often used as a protein identification tool after recombinant protein expression, MTG-mediated bioconjugation can thus be used in a straightforward manner to generate homogenous conjugates with one functional moiety attached at the terminal myc-tag like biotin-cadaverine, a fluorescent dye or a radiochelator.
 Such a biotinylation can for example be used to immobilize proteins on a solid surface, therefore providing a controlled orientation.
-In case of immobilized e.g. antibody fragments a controlled orientation will likely enhance interactions with their antigens compared to a random orientation where some of the interactions sites will not be accessible due to an unfavorable orientation.
+In case of immobilized e.g. antibody fragments a controlled orientation will likely enhance interactions with their antigens compared to a random orientation.
 This can also be applied to the uncontrolled conjugation of molecules to proteins since these could as well be attached to important protein-interaction sites leading to decreased binding and lower affinity towards their designated binding partners.